-We have extended our networks and partnerships across the UK and delivered a variety of presentations online throughout the year.
-These have helped to spread the knowledge and raise awareness of the self-management approach amongst people living with arthritis and other long-term conditions.
+We have extended our networks and partnerships across the UK, and delivered a variety of presentations online throughout the year.
+These have helped to spread the knowledge and raise awareness of our self-management approach amongst people living with arthritis and other long-term conditions.

-We have continued to proactively publicise the activities of Arthritis Action and estimate that we have reached over 40 million people through PR activities, and national and local press coverage.
-Our social media activity reached 1.1 million people across all our channels.
-Our website generated 203,000 visits with 470,000 page views, which is a 60% increase from 2019.
-This is due to millions of people having spent more time online than in 2019, and the relevant online content that we produced for our audiences.
+We have continued to proactively publicise the activities of Arthritis Action, and estimate that we have reached almost 34 million people through PR activities, and national and local press coverage.
+Our social media activity reached 1.7 million people across all our channels.
+Our website generated 311,000 visits with 606,000 page views, which is a 50% increase from 2020.